Book Reviews

 (Kimagic Publishing) ISBN 978-0978354992

-Finally, a seafood cook book devoted to scallops!
+Finally, a seafood cookbook devoted to scallops!
 In Totally Scallops, Judy Eberspaecher provides 80 scallops recipes, with appetizing photos.
 Besides Canadian recipes, the scallops cookbook includes international recipes for scallops from New Zealand, Singapore, Spain, Tasmania and other countries.

 The introduction to Totally Scallops, by Alex Eberspaecher, Judy's husband, informs readers about scallops farming, where scallops are harvested and even scallop pearls.